Activate portal features that meet patient needs

 - Record details, like a referral name or post-operative instructions

-- Link to educational materials and other online resources25
+- Link to educational materials and other online resources 33

-Patient portals offer an opportunity to improve and streamline patient-provider communication and practice workflow.
-The portal’s secure email can reduce the need for face-to-face visits and phone calls by giving patients and providers a quick, convenient way to exchange information.
+Patient portals offer an opportunity to improve and streamline patient-clinician communication and practice workflow.
+The portal’s secure email can reduce the need for face-to-face visits and phone calls by giving patients and clinicians a quick, convenient way to exchange information.

 With secure email through the portal, your practice can: